-Corporate wellness programs are undergoing another major change: maturing from one-size-fits-all strategies to custom outreach plans driven by data.
-What’s inspiring employers to adopt new wellness trends, and how can they stay ahead?
-We dive into these questions with the help of lead health coach, Laney Hooper.
+Corporate wellness programs are undergoing another major change, maturing from one-size-fits-all strategies to custom outreach plans driven by data.
+What’s inspiring employers to adopt new approaches to wellness and how can they stay ahead?
+We answer these questions with the help of lead health coach, Laney Hooper.

 Beyond basic participation rates, companies should be thinking about new ways to expand wellness program impact.
 Employers are becoming more comfortable with the idea of using their own workforce data to create custom programming, which can increase engagement.
 For example, using ER utilization data to inspire a proactive outreach campaign, or high glucose readings as the basis for a diabetes management push.

 On an individual level, employers are using data from across the health spectrum (like claims, biometric lab data and lifestyle factors) to tailor outreach to each employee.
 Instead of only focusing on the highest-risk employees already diagnosed with conditions, health coaches and clinicians can impact health and behavior at every stage.

 This level of personalization gives health coaches real-time insight into health issues among those otherwise considered “healthy” or low-risk.
 Notably, our health coaches have uncovered a significant number of employees struggling with severe stress or a lack of sleep.
 While these indicators may not appear on biometric lab results, they can significantly affect chronic conditions and productivity at work.
 Outreach to all employees regardless of risk level allows health coaches to identify and adjust these lifestyle habits before they escalate.

 A byproduct of this approach is better engagement among high-risk employees.
 When these employees don’t feel singled out and can instead focus on their health goals in a trusted environment, employees engage with health coaches more frequently.